Neko-Bytes/ft_irc/README.md

 * testing integration of new units
 * explaining some IRC protocol numerics
 * refactoring some logic flow in client and channel
+* Generating comments in the code for documentation purposes